 Filter by available size:

-Jennifer finds inspiration for her own look in streetstyles at Fashion Weeks Stockholm or Copenhagen.
+Jennifer finds inspiration for her own look in street styles at Fashion Weeks in Stockholm or Copenhagen.
 "My go-to-basic is still jeans, in any shape!"
-She also likes to combine great shirts and cosy pullovers, and has a particular weakness for unusual accessories, which never push into the forefront loudly, but rather make a perfect look.
+She also likes to combine great shirts and cozy pullovers, and has a particular weakness for unusual accessories, which never push into the forefront loudly, but rather make a perfect look.